sourcegraph/sourcegraph-public-snapshot/doc/admin/config/advanced_config_file.md

 ## Benefits

 1. Configuration can be checked into version control (e.g. Git).
-2. Edits through the web UI cannot be saved (good for enforcing configuration organization-wide).
+2. Configuration is enforced across the entire instance and edits cannot be made from the web UI.

 ## Drawbacks